Malawi: Colonialisation (1859–1960)

 In 1889, a British protectorate was proclaimed over the Shire Highlands, which was extended in 1891 to include the whole of present-day Malawi as the British Central Africa Protectorate.
 In 1907, the protectorate was renamed Nyasaland, a name it retained for the remainder of its time under British rule.
 In an example of what is sometimes called the "Thin White Line" of colonial authority in Africa, the colonial government of Nyasaland was formed in 1891.
-The administrators were given a budget of £10,000 (1891 nominal value) per year, which was enough to employ ten European civilians, two military officers, seventy Punjabi Sikhs and eighty-five Zanzibar porters.
+The administrators were given a budget of £10,000 (1891 nominal value) per year, which was enough to employ ten European civilians, two military officers, 70 Punjabi Sikhs, and 85 Zanzibar porters.
 These few employees were then expected to administer and police a territory of around 94,000 square kilometres with between one and two million people.
-The same year, slavery came to its complete cessation.

-In 1944, the Nyasaland African Congress (NAC) was formed by the Africans of Nyasaland to promote local interests to the British government.
+In 1944, the Nyasaland African Congress (NAC) was formed to promote local interests to the British government.
 In 1953, Britain linked Nyasaland with Northern and Southern Rhodesia in what was the Federation of Rhodesia and Nyasaland, often called the Central African Federation (CAF), for mainly political reasons.
-Even though the Federation was semi-independent, the linking provoked opposition from African nationalists, and the NAC gained popular support.
+Even though the federation was semi-independent, the linking provoked opposition from African nationalists, and the NAC gained popular support.
 An influential opponent of the CAF was Hastings Banda, a European-trained doctor working in Ghana who was persuaded to return to Nyasaland in 1958 to assist the nationalist cause.
 Banda was elected president of the NAC and worked to mobilize nationalist sentiment before being jailed by colonial authorities in 1959.
-He was released in 1960 and asked to help draft a new constitution for Nyasaland, with a clause granting Africans the majority in the colony's Legislative Council.
+He was released in 1960 and was asked to help draft a new constitution for Nyasaland, with a clause granting Africans the majority in the colony's Legislative Council.